Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/ConfigurationApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ConfigurationApi();
-            var configName = configName_example;  // string | The configuration name this operation
+            var configName = configName_example;  // string | The configuration name for this operation

             try
             {